Mycroft-Studios/NRCM/README.md

 2. Open the Config file in this resource's home directory.
 3. Adjust the config accordingly, everything should be named appropriately.
 -- Key Points to Step 3:
-	- Make sure the "Image Path" is set to your server's inventory image folder.
+	- Make sure the `Image Path` is set to your server's inventory image folder.
 This is set to QBCore by default.
 	- You can recolor the entire application, you may use HEX or RGB.
-	- Be sure to follow the "Crafting Locations" example to setup all of your menus.
+	- Be sure to follow the `Crafting Locations` example to setup all of your menus.
+	- Edit Lines `14` and `20` in the `fxmanifest.lua` to match the framework your using.

 -CREDITS-
 Project Error - Boilerplate